basin-dev/continue/docs/docs/api.md

 what is the agent?
 what is the permission thing?
 If we need two way communication, then it should most likely be through WebSockets

+FastAPI very capable of websockets, and looks super easy to do! https://fastapi.tiangolo.com/advanced/websockets/